 Seaside retreats done right, Cornwall is situated on the rugged Southwest tip of England and boasts some of the most beautiful beaches around – and why it’s continually voted as one of the best places to visit in England particularly in the height of summer.
 Polperro is one of the area’s prettiest unspoilt fishing villages with cottages clinging to the cliffs and narrow streets full of paintings, pottery, flowers and bakeries.
 Expect to find art galleries, exhibitions, shops and restaurants, and even air performances in this gem on the Cornish coast.

 Situated on the Southwest hills, Bath is brimming with 18th century Georgian architecture and is undoubtedly one of England’s most stylish and beautiful towns.
 And the best bit?
 It really is known for its baths.
 Home to 2,000 year old Roman Baths and natural thermal spas, this is the ultimate relaxing weekend, and even offers a whole load of boutique shops, bars and restaurants to keep you entertained.
 Check out the beautiful botanic garden at Royal Victoria Park for a haven of calm whilst you’re there.
-If you’re a Bridgerton fan, check out our Bridgerton-inspired mini break which takes you to all the famed spots of the series including Bath.

 The medieval market town with more than 800 years of history is famously also the home of England’s most iconic playwright, William Shakespeare.
 Born in Stratford in 1564, you can immediately see the ‘Romeo & Juliet’ inspirations when visiting Shakespeare’s hometown.
 With The Royal Shakespeare Company theatre performances, Warwick Castle and the charming Tudor town, nowhere says quintessential Britain quite like this.